Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Introduction

 The answer to the first question is yes, at least for a wide class of controlled Markov diffusions.
-To fully answer all the questions we should employ the technical machinery ``anticipating stochastic calculus'' (see, e.g., \cite{Ocone1989,nualart2006malliavin}).
-To ease reading we first present the information relaxation-based dual formulation of controlled Markov diffusions without using the heavy machinery.
+To fully answer all the questions we present the information relaxation-based dual formulation of controlled Markov diffusions based on the technical machinery ``anticipating stochastic calculus'' (see, e.g., \cite{Ocone1989,nualart2006malliavin}).
 We establish the weak duality, strong duality and complementary slackness results in a parallel way as those in the dual formulation of MDPs.
-The complete answers to the second question are postponed to Appendix \ref{Section:Appendix:Section2.1}, where we develop all the needed technical machinery and investigate one type of the optimal penalties, the so-called ``value function-based penalty''.
-Then we emphasize on the computational aspect using the result of this dual representation so as to answer the third question.
+We investigate one type of optimal penalties, i.e., the so-called ``value function-based penalty'', to answer the second question.
 One key feature of the value function-based optimal penalty is that it can be written compactly as an Ito stochastic integral under the natural filtration generated by the Brownian motions.
 This compact expression potentially enables us to design sub-optimal penalties in simple forms and also facilitates the computation of the dual bound.
-A direct application is illustrated by a classic dynamic portfolio choice problem with predictable returns and intermediate consumptions: we consider the numerical solution to a discrete-time model that is discretized from a continuous-time model; an effective class of penalties that are easy to evaluate is proposed to derive dual bounds on the value function for the discrete-time model.
+Then we emphasize on the computational aspect using the value function-based optimal penalty so as to answer the third question.
+A direct application is illustrated by a classic dynamic portfolio choice problem with predictable returns and intermediate consumptions: we consider the numerical solution to a discrete-time model that is discretized from a continuous-time model; an effective class of penalties that are easy to compute is proposed to derive dual bounds on the optimal value of the discrete-time model.